mahlenmorris/VCVRack/README.md

 selected.
 Shown on the display as a short line at the bottom of the display.
 ### OUT output
 The vertical position of the line at the position determined by IN.

-## Menu Items
+## Menu Options
 ### "Save curve in rack"
-If set, when the rack is saved, the current position of the line will be saved with the rack, and that position will be loaded along with the rack.
+* If checked - when the rack is saved, the current position of the line will be saved with the rack, and that position will be loaded along with the rack.
+* If **not** checked - when the rack is loaded, the line will always start at all zeros.

 ## Uses
 A series of values you wish was gradually (or drastically) changing - melodies, volume levels,